Skip to main content

 python3 main.py

-1. Add to Wazuh the path to the audit log upload file.
-To do this, add an entry in the main configuration file /var/ossec/etc/ossec.conf in the block <ossec_config>:
+1. Add the path to the audit log export file to Wazuh.
+To do this, in the main configuration file /var/ossec/etc/ossec.conf, add the following to the <ossec_config> block:

 <localfile>